-Placing a Futures Order
+Placing a Futures Order:

-Once you have opened a chart using the Commodity Tab, you are ready to place an order.
-There are two ways in which an order can be placed in Track 'n Trade Pro:

-- 1. Order Placement Tool. - 2.
-Order button in My Account Window.
+Once you have opened a chart using the Commodity tab, you are ready to place an order.
+There are two ways in which an order can be placed in Track 'n Trade Pro-the Order Placement tool, and the Order button in the My Account window.
 This section will step you through placing orders both ways.

-To Place an Order using the Accounting Toolbar:
+Placing an Order using the Accounting Toolbar:

-- 1. Click on the Order Placement Tool on the Toolbox. - Click and drag your order on the chart until you find your order point, then release the mouse button.
+- Click on the Order Placement tool on the Toolbar. - 2.
+Click and drag your order on the chart until you find your order point, then release the mouse button.
 The following window will appear.

 - 3. Fill out the information in the order placement window. - a.
-In this window, you can specify the brokerage fee (per side), date order placed, buy or sell, quantity of contracts, symbol of contact, order type and change the price on the order.
+In this window, you can specify the brokerage fee (per side), date order placed, buy or sell, quantity of contracts, symbol of contact, order type, and you can change the price on the order.
 Also, Help options are available to give instructions on the different types of orders. - b.
-When you place an order using the Accounting Toolbar the screen above will be pre filled with default settings.
-You will not be able to change the date or the symbol. - Click on OK to place the order and Cancel to dismiss order screen.
+When you place an order using the Accounting Toolbar the screen above will be pre-filled with default settings.
+You will not be able to change the date or the symbol. - 4.
+Click "OK" to place the order, and "Cancel" to dismiss the order screen.

-To Place an order using the Accounting Tab:
+Placing an order using the Accounting Tab:

-1. Click on the Order button in My Account Window:

-2. Release the mouse button and the order placement dialogue box will open:
+- 1. Click on the Order button in the My Account window: - Release the mouse button and the order placement dialogue box will open:

-- 3. Fill out the information in the order placement window. - In this window, you can specify the brokerage fee (per side), date order placed, buy or sell, quantity of contracts, symbol of contact, order type and change the price on the order. - When you place an order using the Accounting Tab the screen above will not be pre filled and you can change the date and symbol. - Click on OK to place the order and Cancel to dismiss order screen.
+- 3. Fill out the information in the Order Placement window. - a.
+In this window, you can specify the brokerage fee (per side), date order placed, buy or sell, quantity of contracts, symbol of contact, order type, and you can change the price on the order. - When you place an order using the Accounting tab the screen above will not be pre-filled and you can change the date and symbol. - 4.
+Click "OK" to place the order, and "Cancel" to dismiss the order screen.

-To Edit an Unfilled Order:
+Editing an Unfilled Order:

-- 1. To edit an order on a chart, right click on the order and select Settings to view the order placement window. - To edit an order in My Accounts Window, right click on the order and select Settings to view the order placement window.
+- 1. To edit an order on a chart, right-click on the order and select Settings to view the order placement window. - 2.
+To edit an order in My Accounts window, right-click on the order and select "Settings" to view the order placement window.